sagar-sankadal/Pizza-hut-sales-report/README.md

 # Pizza-hut-sales-report
 In this project  i solved these  problems

-#basic problems
+# Pizza Hut Sales Report 🍕

+In this project, I solved the following problems:

+## ✅ Basic Problems
-1.retrieve the total number of  orders placed
+1. Retrieve the total number of orders placed
-2.calculate the total revenue generatedfrom th pizzas sales 3.identify the  highest-priced pizza
+2. Calculate the total revenue generated from pizza sales
+3. Identify the highest-priced pizza
-4.identify the most common pizza size ordered
+4. Identify the most common pizza size ordered
-5.list the top 5 most ordered pizzas type along with their quantities
+5. List the top 5 most ordered pizza types along with their quantities

-#intermediate problems
+## ✅ Intermediate Problems
-6.join  the necessary tables to find the total quantity of each pizza category order 7.deteremine the distribution of the order by hour of the day 8.join the relevant tables to find the category wise distribution  of pizzas.
+6. Join the necessary tables to find the total quantity of each pizza ordered
+7. Determine the distribution of orders by hour of the day
+8. Join relevant tables to find the category-wise distribution of pizzas
-9.group the orders by date and calculate the average  number of pizzas ordered per day 10.determine the top 3 most ordered  pizza types based on the revenue
+9. Group orders by date and calculate the average number of pizzas ordered per day

-#advanced  problems
+10. Determine the top 3 most ordered pizza types based on revenue

+## ✅ Advanced Problems
-11.calculate the percentage contributiobn of each pizza type of total revenue 12.analyze the cumulative revenue generated over time 13.determine the top 3 most ordered pizzas based on the revewnue of each pizza category
+11. Calculate the percentage contribution of each pizza type to total revenue
+12. Analyze the cumulative revenue generated over time
+13. Determine the top 3 most ordered pizzas based on revenue for each pizza category